-Forecasts of the liability facing General Fund revenues due to tax credits show an upward trend in potential tax credit claims in the next fiscal year before decreasing and then leveling off in subsequent fiscal years (see Table 8).
+Forecasts of the liability facing General Fund revenues due to tax credits show an upward trend in potential tax credit claims in the next fiscal year before decreasing in subsequent fiscal years (see Table 8).
 The decline can largely be attributed to tax credits programs that have expired.
-The contingent liability amounts were estimated using a number of methods, but in all cases it was assumed that 100 percent of awards under a cap would be made each fiscal year unless an awarding agency indicates otherwise.
-It is also assumed that 100 percent of awards issued would be claimed; for Investment Tax Credit awards near expiration it is assumed that 100 percent of reported carry forward would be claimed. with the timing of claims based on the observed timing of past claims.
+The contingent liability amounts were estimated using a number of methods, but in all cases it was assumed that 100 percent of awards under a cap would be made each fiscal year unless an awarding agency indicates otherwise and 100 percent of awards issued would be claimed, with the timing of claims based on the observed timing of past claims.
 The methods used for forecasting each tax credit are listed in the table footnotes.

-Based on the award history and current information, the FY 2018 allocation of the \$170 million EDA cap is: High Quality Jobs Program - \$105 million, Workforce Housing Tax Incentive Program - \$20 million, Redevelopment Tax Credit - \$10 million, Renewable Chemical Production Tax Credit Program - \$10 million, Venture Capital Tax Credit - Innovation Fund - \$8 million, Venture Capital Tax Credit - Qualifying Business - \$2 million, and Assistive Device Tax Credit - \$0; \$25 million is to be unallocated to finance expected costs of the Renewable Chemical Production Tax Credit Production Tax Credit enacted during the 2016 Legislative session.
+Based on the award history and current information, the FY 2017 allocation of the \$170 million EDA cap is: High Quality Jobs Program - \$105 million, Workforce Housing Tax Incentive Program - \$20 million, Redevelopment Tax Credit - \$10 million, Venture Capital Tax Credit - Innovation Fund - \$8 million, Venture Capital Tax Credit - Qualifying Business - \$2 million, and Assistive Device Tax Credit - \$0; \$25 million is to be unallocated to finance future expected costs of the new Renewable Chemical Production Tax Credit enacted during the 2016 Legislative session.
+For FY 2018 through FY 2027, there will also be \$10 million allocated to the Renewable Chemical Production Tax Credit Program.